world-class/REPL/books/README.md

 - [Linear Algebra Done Right](http://linear.axler.net/LinearAbridged.pdf), by Sheldon Axler - *"The text focuses on the central goal of linear algebra: understanding the structure of linear operators on finite-dimensional vector spaces."*

 ### Number theory and algebra
-- [A Computational Introduction to Number Theory and Algebra](https://shoup.net/ntb/ntb-v2.pdf), by Victor Shoup - *" My goal in writing this bookwas to provide an introduction to number theory and algebra, with an emphasison algorithms and applications, that would be accessible to a broad audience.
-Inparticular, I wanted to write a book that would be appropriate for typical students incomputer science or mathematics who have some amount of general mathematicalexperience, but without presuming too much specific mathematicalknowledge."*
+- [A Computational Introduction to Number Theory and Algebra](https://shoup.net/ntb/ntb-v2.pdf), by Victor Shoup - *" My goal in writing this bookwas to provide an introduction to number theory and algebra, with an emphasis on algorithms and applications, that would be accessible to a broad audience.
+In particular, I wanted to write a book that would be appropriate for typical students in computer science or mathematics who have some amount of general mathematical experience, but without presuming too much specific mathematical knowledge."*

 ## Programming
 ### Assembly